ekrz/INIT-docs/docs/architecture/architecture-javascript.md

 ---
-id: architecture-assets
+id: architecture-javascript
-title: Assets
+title: Javascript
-sidebar_label: Assets
+sidebar_label: Javascript
 ---

 > The correct architecture will always be the one on the latest release branch of the INIT project.

+JS